 Analysis: The analytical team establishes the significance and implications of the processed intelligence.
 They create new knowledge using a variety of techniques borrowed from the intelligence community in order to respond to the client’s intelligence request(s).
 Such methods include analysis of competing hypotheses, cone of plausibility, linchpin analysis and alternative futures analysis.

-Our intelligence briefs draw upon the What?
+Our intelligence briefings draw on the What?
 So what?
-Now what? protocol to link intelligence and policy and provide a comprehensive, strategic analysis of an event or issue:
+Now what? protocol to provide a comprehensive analysis of an event or issue:

 What?
 The who, what, where, when, why and how of the event or issue (the 5W1H maxim).

 So what?
-The micro- and macro-environmental ramifications of this event or issue (taking into consideration the PESTLE factors: political, economic, socio-cultural, technological, legal and environmental).
+The micro- and macro-environmental ramifications of this event or issue.

 Now what?
-Consequences of the event or issue and recommended responses (considering the 4Ps framework of national interest: power, peace, prosperity and principles).
+Consequences of the event or issue and recommended responses.

-Within these briefs, likelihood/probability is communicated through the following specific words of estimative probability:
+Within these briefings, likelihood is communicated through the following specific words of estimative probability:

 Almost certainly / almost certain (>90%)